-- A dried TRSN sample is loaded into the accumulation chamber that is then thermosealed.
+A dried TRSN sample is loaded into the accumulation chamber that is then thermosealed.
 Although a constant activity concentration of Rn is achieved in a few minutes, a period of at least 20 days is required to reach Rn radioactive equilibrium.
 Such a feature puts forward the preferential use in laboratory experiments of Rn for monitoring rapid changes of radon emission during rock deformation (cf. Tuccimei et al., 2010; Mollo et al., 2011a).
 Indeed, thoron responds almost instantaneously to rock deformation changes, drastically reducing the length of a single measurement cycle.
-Moreover, even if Rn rather than Rn is usually monitored in volcanic and seismic areas due to its higher activity concentration and longer half-life, results from laboratory analyses based on Rn are certainly comparable with natural processes releasing Rn since heavy radon and thoron isotopes do not fractionate due to their low mass difference (0.01%). - At the end of the equilibration period, the accumulation chamber is connected to the RAD 7, and the heating belt is set to the desired experimental temperature.
+Moreover, even if Rn rather than Rn is usually monitored in volcanic and seismic areas due to its higher activity concentration and longer half-life, results from laboratory analyses based on Rn are certainly comparable with natural processes releasing Rn since heavy radon and thoron isotopes do not fractionate due to their low mass difference (0.01%).

+At the end of the equilibration period, the accumulation chamber is connected to the RAD 7, and the heating belt is set to the desired experimental temperature.
 A few hours are needed to reach stable initial conditions in the experimental setup, e.g. temperature homogenization in the closed-loop configuration.
-A period of 30 minutes is selected as acquisition time of a single measurement cycle.
-To reduce the uncertainty associated with eventual slight variations of temperature and load, 48 cycles per day (with 30-minute acquisition time) are collected.
-For each dataset the uncertainty of the mean at 05% coefficience level is then extended.
-The initial 24 hours even as Pn, estimite - of the mean at 95% confidence level is then calculated.
-The initial 24-hour average Rn activity concentration is generally chosen as reference value to highlight any change in thoron concentration under variable load conditions.
-The influence of other parameters on radon emission, such as air relative humidity and detection temperature in the closed-loop configuration, were the object of previous studies (Tuccimei et al., 2006; 2009; 2011), demonstrating also that no gas sorption - phenomena occur on the desiccant (i.e., on the $CaSO_4$ grains).
+A period of 30 min is selected as acquisition time of a single measurement cycle.
+To reduce the uncertainty associated with eventual slight variations of temperature and load, 48 cycles per day (with 30 min acquisition time) are collected.
+For each dataset the uncertainty of the mean at 95 % confidence level is then calculated.
+The initial 24 h average Rn activity concentration is generally chosen as reference value to highlight any change in thoron concentration under variable load conditions.
+The influence of other parameters on radon emission, such as air relative humidity and detection temperature in the closed-loop configuration, were the object of previous studies (Tuccimei et al., 2006, 2009, 2011), demonstrating 5 also that no gas sorption phenomena occur on the desiccant (i.e. on the CaSO4 grains).

 It is worth stressing that radon is chemically inert and its transport behaviour in rocks is dominated by migration through connected pores and cracks (either pre-existing or stress-induced).
-Its short recoil length ( $3 \times 10^{-8}$ cm), due to a short lifetime diffusion distance, implies that only atoms produced at the surface of grains, trapped within the space of pores and/or adsorbed by the free inner surface of microcracks can be released from rock to the surrounding medium.
-Thus, the - behaviour of radon emission from rocks subjected to variable stress conditions is primarily dependent on the increase or decrease of the rock exhaling surface (e.g., Sengupta et al., 2005; Banerjee et al., 2011).
-This means that, using our closed-loop experimental setup, changes in radon emission result in a new value of equilibrium activity concentration within the inner volume of the equipment, namely (i) a Rn increment if the exhalation surface increases due to microfracturing - and failure (Banerjee et al., 2011; Mollo et al., 2011a) and (ii) a Rn radon reduction if the exhalation surface decreases due to rock pore collapse and compaction (Sengupta et al., 2005; Tuccimei et al., 2010).
+Its short recoil length $(3 \times 10^{-8} \text{ cm})$ , due to a short lifetime diffusion distance, implies that only atoms produced at the surface of grains, trapped within the space of pores and/or adsorbed by the free inner surface of microcracks can be released from rock to the surrounding medium.
+Thus, the behaviour of radon emission from rocks subjected to variable stress conditions is primarily dependent on the increase or decrease of the rock exhaling surface (e.g. Sengupta et al., 2005; Banerjee et al., 2011).
+This means that, using our closed-loop experimental setup, changes in radon emission result in a new value of equilibrium activity concentration within the inner volume of the equipment, namely (i) a Rn increment if the exhalation surface increases due to microfracturing and failure (Banerjee et al., 2011; Mollo et al., 2011a) and (ii) a Rn radon reduction if the exhalation surface decreases due to rock pore collapse and compaction (Sengupta et al., 2005; Tuccimei et al., 2010).

-3 Results and interpretation
+Results and interpretation

-3.1 Temperature-Dependent Radon Concentration experiments
+Temperature-Dependent Radon Concentration experiments